Routing logic overview

-In order to ensure consumers are routed to the most appropriate agent to handle their inquiry, incoming conversations can be assigned to different skills.
+To ensure consumers are routed to the most appropriate agent to handle their inquiry, incoming conversations can be assigned to different skills.
 The skill selection process is the first method used by the routing engine to direct the conversation to the right agent.

 Using skill selection, an incoming conversation is routed exclusively to an available agent with the conversation’s assigned skill.
-If no skill is assigned to a conversation, and no default skill has been configured, the conversation will be routed to any available agent in the contact center.
+If no skill is assigned to a conversation, and no default skill has been configured, the conversation will be routed to an available agent in the contact center.
 In this instance, the most appropriate agent will be chosen based on the Agent Selection process, as set out below.

 Incoming conversations are automatically assigned to skills based on:

 - The consumer’s authenticated profile - the routing engine will evaluate the consumer’s engagement attributes, extracted during the authentication process, and assign the conversation to a relevant skill.